 What Is a Lab-Grown Diamond?

-A lab-grown diamond is a diamond grown in a controlled laboratory setting through processes that mimic the natural high heat and high-pressure conditions of Earth.
+A lab-grown or lab-created diamond is a diamond grown in a controlled laboratory setting through processes that mimic the natural high heat and high-pressure conditions of Earth.
 Lab-grown diamonds are very similar to natural diamonds and can be fully formed in a few weeks rather than millions of years.

 “Lab-grown diamonds are identical to natural diamonds in nearly every way," says gemologist Anubh Shah.
-"They have the same chemical, physical and optical qualities as Earth-mined diamonds."
+"They have the same chemical, physical, and optical qualities as Earth-mined diamonds."

 Meet the Expert

 Anubh Shah is a trained gemologist and third-generation diamond cutter who is passionate about making diamonds accessible to the modern consumer.
-He owns engagement ring company With Clarity, which offers natural and lab-created diamonds.
+He owns an engagement ring company With Clarity, which offers natural and lab-created diamonds.

 But, there are a few ways lab-grown diamonds differ from natural ones.
 Ahead, everything you need to know about lab-grown diamonds—from the cost to the reasons behind their growing popularity—before you go engagement ring shopping.

-Pros and Cons of Lab-Grown Diamonds
+Pros and Cons of Lab-Grown Diamond Engagement Rings

 Because of how they are made, lab diamonds are conflict-free and ethically sound.
 With growing awareness of the violence and human rights abuses that are a problem with some diamond mines, many conscientious couples are looking for alternatives to traditional diamonds, and that’s how they discover lab-grown diamonds.
 Also, lab-grown diamonds are typically eco-friendly, and certain cutters ensure that they are carbon-neutral when producing diamonds.

 People choose lab-grown diamond engagement rings for a lot of other reasons, too.
 “Oftentimes, they are excited to be able to get a diamond that is larger in size or higher in quality than they might have been able to with a natural diamond.
 This enables people to size up to a larger carat for their desired shape.
 At the same time, people who are purchasing lab diamonds tend to have more contemporary tastes when it comes to the ring setting itself.
-This can include styles like the hidden halo, contemporary twist designs, and those where the metal of the ring is sleek,” explains Shah.
+This can include styles like the hidden halo, contemporary twist designs, and those where the metal of the ring is sleek,” Shah says.

 “Many couples also like the technological advancement of producing a lab-grown diamond and the uniqueness of it compared to the traditional natural diamond.
 The excitement around being part of something new and revolutionary is something a couple can enjoy together.”